MishaTikh/MuJoCo-Anisotropic-Joint/README.md

 ## 1. Overview

 This plugin extends MuJoCo's physics capabilities by providing a custom force model for any `ball` joint in an MJCF model.
-It replaces the joint's default stiffness with a custom model based on the **constitutive laws of Cosserat rod theory**.
+It replaces the joint's default stiffness with a custom model based on the **Cosserat rod theory**.
 This allows for a more physically-grounded simulation where stiffness is defined by material properties (like `EI` and `GJ`) rather than abstract joint spring coefficients.

 A key feature of this model is the ability to define an **intrinsic curvature**, allowing parts of the model to have a naturally curved or twisted resting shape.